ogfaraz/Text-Summarization-Module/README.md

 - **Bidirectional LSTM encoder** for improved context retention
 - **LSTM decoder** with teacher forcing
 - Trained on the **CNN/DailyMail** dataset
-- Evaluation using BLEU scores
+- Evaluation using Rogue scores

 ---